 Students should be able to play an instrument or sing.
-Students are required to be of at least Grade 4 standard by Year 11 when taking their GCSE performance exam (not at the start of Year 9), they do not have to have taken the exams.
+It would be beneficial for students to be at least Grade 3-5 standard by Year 11 when taking their GCSE performance exam (not at the start of Year 9), they do not have to have taken the exams.
 Reading music is beneficial but can be taught in year 9.
 Students are expected to embrace all styles of music and types of musicians, as they will need to have knowledge of classical music styles as well as popular music, jazz and world music.
 It does not matter what instrument you play or if you sing and do not play an instrument.
 There is no type of instrument more suited to GCSE than another.

 Unit One: Performance (30%)

 Students are to perform a solo and an ensemble piece of music with a total of four minutes for both pieces.
 Pieces can be in any style and for any instrument, students can do different instruments (including voice) for each piece.
 Students are advised to perform music that is challenging (Grade 4 or 5) if possible as they can achieve extra marks for the level of difficulty.
 However, it is best for students to perform a piece they find challenging but most importantly can play as accurately as possible regardless of grade.